danphilibin/symphony/README.md

-# Conductor
+# Symphony

-Conductor is my personal, AI-native delegation system.
+Symphony is my personal, AI-native delegation system.
 It lets me operate more like a tech lead orchestrating a small team — setting direction, reviewing work, making key decisions — while offloading the grunt work of planning and building.

 _Inspired by the excellent [Compounding Engineering Plugin](https://github.com/EveryInc/compounding-engineering-plugin) by Every, but adapted to my own needs and working style._